SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/overview/domain.md

 ## Business rules

 * Activities happen at a particular point in time.
-* Sales are expected closed on a date in the future.
+* Sales are expected to be closed on a date in the future.
 * Appointments are scheduled for a particular date and time.
 * Documents are written on a specific day.
 * Activities start on one day and finish on another.
 * Time is important for activities.
-* Companies and projects are not time-specific, but are linked to activities in time.
+* Companies and projects are not time-specific but are linked to activities in time.

 The appointment table contains foreign keys to all the other important tables, plus a date field (ActiveDate).